 Ingredients Needed for Crusty French Bread Rolls

-- Yeast: Active dry yeast is commonly used to leaven the dough, providing lightness and lift.
+- Yeast: Active dry yeast makes the dough rise nice and light.

 The Science Behind Crusty French Bread Rolls